Angela has lived with many inflammatory illnesses. Through the changes in her diet and the use of supplements, her life has turned around.

 This recipe is a sweet treat that can be spread on a bagel, or toast, or used as a topping for ice cream.
 Making freezer jam with Sure-Jell is so easy that you can make several cans of this yummy treat in mere hours.

-By having many jars prepared ahead of time, this can make a great gift for any event, whether a housewarming gift for a new neighbor or a present for your child's teacher.
-Make sure to dress it up by using a nice looking mason jar, take a square piece of fabric tie it on the top.
-Everyone will enjoy this awesome easy-to-make jam!
+Having many jars prepared ahead of time can make an excellent gift for any event, whether a housewarming gift for a new neighbor or a present for your child's teacher.
+Make sure to dress it up using a cute-looking mason jar, take a square piece of fabric tie it on the top.
+Everyone will enjoy this excellent easy-to-make jam!

 - 2 cup strawberries, mashed

 - Choose smaller strawberries, as they are sweeter, and make better jam.
 I also like to wait until they are dark red, right before they spoil, as these are also especially sweet.
 Make sure to wash strawberries of all dirt and chemicals, cut off stems and spoiled portions.